orkestral/venom/README.md

     console.error('Error when sending: ', erro); //return object error });

-//Generates sticker from given image and sends it (Send Image As Sticker)
+// Generates sticker from given image and sends it (Send Image As Sticker)
 // image path imageBase64 A valid png, jpg and webp image is required.
 You can also send via http/https (http://www.website.com/img.jpg) await client
   .sendImageAsSticker('000000000000@c.us', './image.jpg')